Let's cast the inevitable 'Tiger King' screen adaptation - Local News 8

 Bhagavan “Doc” Antle

 Who is he?
-Antle is, like Joe Exotic, a fellow big cat collector who runs a Myrtle Beach.
+Antle is, like Joe Exotic, a fellow big cat collector who runs a Myrtle Beach zoo.
 Antle has his own unusual lifestyle but resists filmmaker’s attempts to discuss it in detail.

 Who should play him?
 Lowry’s pick is Matt Damon.
 I endorse.